 I’m sure you already know this, but when you begin feeling lost or anxious, moving your body can help.
 Get up out of your desk chair and walk around the house.
 Or do some jumping jacks or push ups.
 If you still feel restless, clean something.

-Though I would never tell you that you need to get in shape while we’re under home quarantine, getting some exercise will be helpful to managing your extroverted mind.
+Though I would never tell you that you need to get in shape as the new year approaches, getting some exercise will be helpful to managing your extroverted mind.
 And helping recharge your batteries a bit.

 Eight – Speaking of Moving Your Body: Get Outside if You Can

-If it’s safe to do so, get outside for a walk.
+If’s it’s sunny – even if it’s cold – bundle up and get outside for a walk.
 There is something particularly grounding about allowing your feet to touch the earth.
 Though it isn’t the same as having a conversation with a beloved friend, being a part of nature can help recharge your batteries.

 So, if you feel lost or a little hopeless, the outdoors can be especially helpful to your extroverted soul right now.
 Watch the birds or take a nice long look at the flowers.
 Engage your imagination by naming the squirrels in your yard.
 Or making up stories about them.
 The combination of fresh air, Vitamin D, and engaging your mind will help you recharge a little bit.